EsaZhu/EsaZhu/README.md

-Hi, my name is Elisa, and I am a student in Concordia University.
+Hi, my name is Elisa, and I am a student at Concordia University.
 Currently studying computer science and specializing in cybersecurity.
 Check out my projects here!

 <!---